 + PRO: It’s uncrowded

-New Zealand is larger than Britain, but it has just about 4.8 million people in it.
+New Zealand is larger than Britain, yet it has only about 4.9 million people in it.
 Auckland is the only place in the country where one needs to worry about traffic.
-The beaches are peaceful and people are unhurried.
+The beaches are peaceful and people tend to be easy going.

 Population of New Zealand